-As the historic COVID-19 pandemic continues to unfold, governments, businesses, and individuals all around the world are making unprecedented changes.
+As the historic coronavirus pandemic continues to unfold, governments, businesses, and individuals all around the world are making unprecedented changes.
 Most countries have implemented policies like mandated lockdowns and universal basic income that might have been politically unthinkable only a few months ago.
 Meanwhile, to confront emerging economic and health challenges, citizens have had to transform the way that they work and live almost completely.

 All these unpredictable shifts in human and institutional behavior have serious ramifications for businesses, extending far beyond the direct impact of the virus itself.
 Many organizations have invested millions of dollars in AI and machine learning (ML) systems, which they depend on to inform their strategic decision making.
-The abrupt changes in consumer and corporate behavior brought on by the pandemic will likely have a major impact on the accuracy of forecasting models that rely on historical data to inform their predictions.
+The abrupt changes in consumer and corporate behavior brought on by COVID-19 will likely have a major impact on the accuracy of forecasting models that rely on historical data to inform their predictions.

 It’s an extreme case of “concept drift,” which is one of the core problems at the heart of data science and machine learning: namely, dealing with data whose fundamental nature changes over time.
 And concept drift can have a major impact on the long-term success of ML projects and, ultimately, businesses’ ability to make smart, data-driven decisions.

 - Combating and remediating drift